 The Alé PRR jersey fits and feels great, with lightweight but well-fitted and pliable materials.
 The relatively longer sleeves stay in place when in the riding position, with wide grippers that don’t bind or squeeze.

-At US$160 / £65, the Alé PRR bib shorts are an excellent deal (they recently won our Best Bib Shorts Group Test), and the jersey is a pretty good value for the money, too.
+At US$160 / £65, the Alé PRR bib shorts are an excellent deal (they are included in our best bib shorts list), and the jersey is a pretty good value for the money, too.

 The PRR arm and leg bands keep everything in place without constriction